sausagesky/github-slideshow/_posts/0000-01-02-sausagesky.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our my slide!"
 ---
-This is my text, what to do a git status check
 Use the left arrow to go back!